PerMalmberg/du-yfs/README.md

 * Too hard on the brakes when doing small movements around the waypoints.
 * Turn based on waypoint
+* IsInAtmo - there can be only one (remove the one in construct)

 # Brakes